jamie2210/C1_MS2_DCG/README.md

 - On pressing a letter it is highlighted yellow and then greyed out once used, cannot be used again.
 - Reset button resets the game but keeps track the total wins and losses until page is refreshed.
 - The theme of the game is Batman and The Joker and all colours, wording and design are based on the animated series.
+- A comical element has been added to the results modal which is light hearted fun and plays on the characters in the game.
 - User stories covered: 6, 7, 8, 9 10, 17, 19 & 20.
 - User story not covered: 11.
 This is puprosely done to incresse the longevity and diffuclty of the game.